QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Methods

 \subsection{Learnable quantification and domain tokens}

-To achieve adaptive control over both object quantification and domain in text-to-image generation, we introduce prompt learning with two learnable tokens, \( e_{\text{count}} \) and \( e_{\text{style}} \).
-These tokens enable the model to flexibly adjust to different domains while maintaining accurate object quantification.
-This approach enhances the model's ability to generalize across diverse domains by encoding information specific to object quantification and stylistic features directly within the prompt.
+To achieve adaptive control over both object quantification and the domain in text-to-image generation, we introduce prompt learning with two learnable tokens, \( e_{\text{count}} \) and \( e_{\text{style}} \).
+These tokens enhance the model's ability to generalize across diverse domains by encoding information specific to object quantification and stylistic features directly within the prompt.
 Notably, all other model parameters remain fixed, allowing the model to achieve domain adaptability without altering the underlying architecture.

-The process starts with an initial prompt format: ``A \( s_d \) of \( N \) \( c \),'' where \( s_d \) represents the domain (\eg, “photo,” “sketch,” “cartoon”), \( N \) specifies the target object count, and \( c \) denotes the object class.
 To exercise control over the generated image, we concatenate two newly added pseudo token embeddings, \( e_{\text{count}} \) and \( e_{\text{style}} \), to the text embedding.
 These embeddings are randomly initialized and are iteratively updated during training to adaptively encode information about object quantification and domain.
 Unlike optimizing existing tokens, which may corrupt tokens with multiple meanings or associations, the introduction of these pseudo tokens allows the model to learn domain-specific adjustments without impacting predefined tokens.
 Formally, we optimize the embeddings \( e_{\text{count}} \) and \( e_{\text{style}} \) for each image generated, where the prompt parameters \( \theta \) in our meta-optimization framework refer to these learnable tokens.
 In the inner loop, \( e_{\text{count}} \) and \( e_{\text{style}} \) are trained across meta-train domains to capture domain-specific prompt characteristics, resulting in domain-specific embeddings.
-The outer loop then refines these embeddings by adjusting the meta-parameters to generalize across domains, using the meta-test domain to guide the final optimization.
+The outer loop then refines these embeddings by adjusting the meta-parameters to generalize across domains, using the meta-validation domain to guide the final optimization.
 The outer loop’s updated meta-parameters represent our optimized, domain-generalizable prompt embeddings, ensuring consistency in object quantification and domain adaptation even for unseen domains.